Top 10 Angels in Magic: The Gathering

 1. Avacyn, Angel of Hope

-The undisputed queen of the heavens, Avacyn, Angel of Hope offers players several benefits.
+The undisputed queen of the heavens, Avacyn, Angel of Hope offers several benefits.
 First, she's the strongest of today's angels, wielding a mighty 8/8.
-Next, she has both flying and vigilance, letting her attack while remaining able to block.
+Next, she has both flying and vigilance, letting her attack without tapping.
 But most importantly, Avacyn makes all your permanents indestructible!
 Remember, this includes lands, enchantments, creatures, and more—basically anything you have out (including Avacyn herself) becomes immune to damage.

 Which angel do you prefer?

-But for now, as we eagerly await future angel-including Magic booster sets, vote for your favorite card and I'll see you at our next MTG countdown!
+But for now, as we eagerly await Wizards of the Coast's next expansion of angelic warriors, vote for your favorite card and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill